Wrigley Field Cubs games most expensive experience in MLB: report

 - San Francisco Giants, Oracle Park: $89.72

-Way down at the bottom of the 29 team list was the Arizona Diamondbacks, with a typical home game at Chase Field costing fans $46.13.
+Way down at the bottom of the 29 team roster was the Arizona Diamondbacks, with a typical home game at Chase Field costing fans $46.13.

 Where did the White Sox rank?
 Using Time2Play’s same expenses estimate puts them at 11th with an average day at Guaranteed Rate Field setting a South Side fan back $72.10.